22 Diy Tent Glamping Ideas to Make Your Next Camping Trip Unforgettable

 Let’s talk about easy ways to get more relaxation space outdoors.
 Setting up a tarp or a canopy above our tent changes everything, especially when we want some shade during the hottest part of the day.

 I love how this trick gives us an extra “room,” perfect for sharing snacks, playing cards, or even napping outside the tent.
-If you’re looking for inspiration or want to see diagrams of different setups, there are tons of ideas online, like these practical tarp shelter setups or this quick TikTok guide to building a canopy with tarp.
+If we’re looking for inspiration or want to see diagrams of different setups, there are tons of ideas online, like these practical tarp shelter setups or this quick TikTok guide to building a canopy with tarp.

 Watching others make their own shelters can help us figure out what style works best for our next trip.
-Sometimes, seeing a video is all it takes to spark a new idea.

 9) Decorate with a colorful rug inside and outside the tent to add warmth.

-Let’s talk about rugs, because they really change how a tent feels.
+Rugs – they really change how a tent feels.
 Whenever we roll out a soft, colorful rug inside, it instantly makes our space cozier.

 Our feet stay warmer and we feel more at home, even when the ground is chilly early in the morning.
 We can layer a rug at the tent entrance, too.